kollchaitanya-zz/Kaizala-Apartment-Management/README.md

 # Kaizala Building Management
 ## Prerequisite to start this solution
 - Two mobile numbers (1 as admin, 1 as resident).
-- Create an account https://manage.kaiza.la/, Ensure that the kaizala pro is enabled
+- Create an account https://manage.kaiza.la/, Ensure that the kaizala pro is enabled.
+- Activate the https://flows.microsoft.com with same login.
 - Take one office 365 user license.
 Request to activate the kaizala pro to customize the solutions, an organization account is created.